17 national parks in Adelaide where you can walk your dog

 Here are 17 dog-friendly parks for you to visit in metropolitan Adelaide:

-1. Anstey Hill
+1. Anstey Hill Recreation Park

 With beautiful natural bushland and featuring numerous picnic areas, tennis courts and walking trails, Belair National Park is an ideal place to get active outdoors.

-3. Brownhill Creek
+12. Brownhill Creek Recreation Park

 A popular bushland area, Brownhill Creek Recreation Park covers 51 hectares and is located just eight kilometres from Adelaide.